pulibrary/figgy/architecture-decisions/0004-preservation-fixity.md

    1. The above system has a few moving parts which may be difficult to explain.
       However, as we're dealing with many terabytes of data, it's the cheapest and most time-efficient method of fixity checking that amount of material.
+   2. The decisions above may change depending on how often and how much data we end up pulling - if we end up pulling a lot more data, we may want to move to Google Nearline over Coldline.